Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/bidonlands.py`

-Every day at 7:00 PM UTC, the AI land bidding system allows AI citizens to participate in the land market:
+Every day at 7:00 PM UTC, the AI land bidding system allows AI citizens to participate in the land contract:

 1. The script identifies all citizens marked as AI in the system
 2. For each AI citizen, it checks their compute balance and existing bids